Health

 In the case of elective or planned surgery, it is the responsibility of the patient to arrange for donors to donate at either Girne State Hospital Blood Bank or Lefkosa State Hospital Blood Bank.
 The blood donor will need to state the name of the patient and the hospital they are in when they donate; this should be BEFORE the surgery is required.
 In this case it is preferable to find people of the correct blood group.

+The main Lefkosa Blood State Bank is always short of blood.
 Please do not underestimate the importance of donating blood; it literally could save a life.

 See more